جامعة النجاح الوطنية

 • 10226341

-This course includes topics related to the interest of the instructor.
-It offers instructor’s experiences in theoretical and/or experimental electronics.
-This make the course has no fixed description, because it varies according to instructor interest.
-It is usually offered on demand of the instructor after the approval of the department.
+This course includes topics related to the interest of the instructor. it offers instructors experiences in theoretical and/or experimental electronics. this make the course has no fixed description, because it varies according to instructor interest. it is usually offered on demand of the instructor after the approval of the department.

 3